 - There are 2 Elsan points situated at either side of the campsite and 2 waste (rubbish) points, split into recycling, glass and general waste.
 You will also find BBQ bins for used cool coals next to the waste points

-- The Campsite Warden is available for any queries and problems you may have between the hours of 8:00am and 5:00pm, outside these hours are for emergencies only
+- The Campsite Warden is available for any queries and problems you may have between the hours of 8:00am and 5:00pm.
+Outside of these hours, the Warden should be contacted for emergencies only.

 - Within reception you will find the camping desk, cafe, gift shop, a small camping and provisions shop.

 - Reception is open from 9:30am to 4:30pm (low season) and 5:30pm (high season).
-The cafe serves hot food from 9:30am until 2:30pm, with afternoon teas and coffees until half an hour before the building closes
+The cafe serves hot food from 9:30am until 2:30pm, with afternoon teas and coffees until 15 minutes before the Main Reception building closes.

 - Reception also has the public toilets, baby change and disabled facilities for the Park